jwang6666/Info-201-Project-Team-Pineapple/README.md

 Shinyapps.io Link:

+More code and information can be found at [Github](https://github.com/jwang6666/Info201-Project-Team-Pineapple)

 ## What Does Our Web Application Do?
-Our Project aims to find out how factors such as time, location, unemployment rate, average rent, cocaine arrests and consumer index price of food correlates to violent crimes in Seattle.
-During our projects, we were seeking answers for questions like `Which place in Seattle had the most robbery cases in 2015?`, `How average rent influences violent crime in Seattle?`.
-We use `map`, `scattergraph`, and `table` to provide a clear data visualization for our audience.
+Our Project aims to find out how factors such as time, location, unemployment rate, average rent, cocaine arrests and consumer index price of food correlate to violent crimes in Seattle.
+During our projects, we are seeking answers for questions like _Which place in Seattle had the most robbery cases in 2015?_, _How average rent influences violent crime in Seattle?_, _How number violent crimes change by the change of unemployment rate?_ We use `map`, `scattergraph`, and `table` to provide a clear data visualization for our audience.

 Our input includes three parts:
 1. A slider bar that let users choose time range between 2012 to 2018.